How To Apply

 Applicants should be one of the following:

-The closing date for the submission of any applications has now passed.
+The closing date for the submission of 2019 applications is Friday 8th March 2019.

-To reflect the University’s Education and Research Strategies and strong ethos of supporting inter-disciplinary work, for the very first time, there will be an opportunity for students studying different subjects to work together on research projects in small groups of up to 4 participating students.
+To reflect the University's Education and Research Strategies and strong ethos of supporting interdisciplinary work, there will again be the opportunity in 2019 for students studying different subjects to work together on research projects in small groups of up to 4 participating students.

-The application form for 2018 Interdisciplinary Team Research Scholarship project proposals is now available and can be accessed here:
+The application form for 2019 Interdisciplinary project proposals is now available and can be accessed here:

 A panel consisting of the Pro-Vice-Chancellor (Learning & Teaching) and Faculty Undergraduate Deans will judge applications primarily on academic merit and potential for providing research training.
 Preference will be given to: